geohai/geohai-website/_members/morteza-karimzadeh.md

   linkedin: karimzadeh-m
   # twitter:
 ---
-I am an assistant Professor of [Geography](https://www.colorado.edu/geography/), and [Computer Science](https://www.colorado.edu/cs/) and [Information Science](https://www.colorado.edu/cmci/infoscience) Departments by courtesy, and a Faculty Fellow of the [Institute of Behavioral Science](https://ibs.colorado.edu/), and [CU Population Center](https://cupc.colorado.edu/) at at CU Boulder.
+I am an Associate Professor of [Geography](https://www.colorado.edu/geography/), and [Computer Science](https://www.colorado.edu/cs/) and [Information Science](https://www.colorado.edu/cmci/infoscience) Departments by courtesy, and a Faculty Fellow of the [Institute of Behavioral Science](https://ibs.colorado.edu/), and [CU Population Center](https://cupc.colorado.edu/) at at CU Boulder.

 My research interests are rooted in geospatial data science, extended to both natural and social sciences.
 I contribute to and use methods from the fields of spatiotemporal machine learning, spatial statistics, human-centered visual analytics, and remote sensing.